Accelerated Certification for Teaching (ACT)

 EDU-544 Educational Assessment (3)

-EDU-580 Reading in the Content Areas Part I (3)
+EDU-580 Teaching Reading and Writing in the Content Areas Part I (3)

-EDU-551 Reading in the Content Areas Part II (3)
+EDU-551 Teaching Reading and Writing in the Content Areas Part II (3)

 EDU-509 Processes and Acquisition of Reading (3)